veniamin-ilmer/math/bijective_economy.md

 Even if we implement some type of variable size number system, computers are not good optimizing the memory use - You'd end up with fragmented memory, which would defeat the memory optimization of the bijective system.

 Code runs more optimally when we can assume that the digit quantity does not change.
 And bijective numbers' economy depends on a flexible digit amount.

-## Non-Electrical Storage
-If memory fragmentation is not a problem, then Bijective Binary numbers shine.